 Several solutions can be implemented:

-- Run the query directly (with HExecuteSQLQuery) as many times as necessary while modifying the requested variables.
+- Directly execute the query (with the HExecuteSQLQuery function) as many times as necessary, each time modifying the Variable (s).

-- Prepare the query to run (HPrepareSQLQuery) as well as the different variables to modify and run the query as many times as necessary with HExecuteSQLQuery.
+- Prepare the query to be executed (function HPrepareSQLQuery) as well as the different variables to be modified then execute the query as many times as necessary with the function HExecuteSQLQuery.
 This second solution is much faster and it optimizes the time taken to browse the result of a query (for a Select query).

 SQL Server: Limit